1. Who are you, and why did you start this site?

 April 9, 2005 by Pat Coleman

-In the 2013 season, here are the D-III NFL players:
+During the 2016 season, here were the D-III NFL players:

-Matt Turk (P, UW-Whitewater) may have reached the end of his long NFL career.
-Jerheme Urban (WR, Trinity, Texas) was not picked up for the 2012 season after nine seasons in the league.
+Among previous players: Fred Jackson spent 2015 with the Seahawks, his final season, after nine seasons with the Bills.
+London Fletcher retired after 2013, his 17th season in the league.
+Matt Turk (P, UW-Whitewater) reached the end of his long NFL career.
+Jerheme Urban (WR, Trinity, Texas) was not picked up for the 2012 season after nine seasons in the league and went on to coach at his alma mater.
 Byron Westbrook (CB/ST, Salisbury) was not picked up for the 2012 season.
 Nate Jackson was in the Browns camp in 2009 after several years with the Denver Broncos and was cut.
-Michael Allan (Whitworth/Chiefs) was cut at the end of camp.

 Yes.
 We haven't updated the list in a few years but there are some prominent Arena players from Division III, including two on the Philadelphia Soul: Averett's Jeff Hughley and Wesley's Bryan Robinson.